roberson3d/llama-presentation/index.md

 )
 ```

 Designate the model to use.
-This will have to be downloaded the on the first use, but will be available for future queries from that point.
+This will have to be downloaded and built on the first use, but will be available for future queries from that point.
-I am using the model id of a predefined tokenizer hosted inside a model repo on HuggingFace, but directory paths also work if the model is already local
+I am using the model id of a predefined tokenizer hosted inside a model repo on HuggingFace, but directory paths also work if the model is already local.

 #### Submitting prompts